NickPyae/SeedProject/README.txt

-For Angular 2 Unit Testing and End to End Testing,
+Building Angular 2 application with Webpack,

 1) Navigate into the folder (in the command line / terminal)
 2) Run "npm install" to install all required dependencies.